Would you like to incorporate the branding videos?

 3. Intro & Outro

-Every brand wants to create a name for itself includes intros and outros in their videos.
+Every brand that wants to create a name for itself includes intros and outros to their videos.
 Because many viewers on the Internet are deterred by intros and outros, make yours count.
 Make them relevant, visually appealing, and interesting.
 Above all, make your intros and outros short.
 If your intro is longer than five seconds, you’ve just lost half your audience.
 Instead of using your intro and outro to sell to the viewer, use them to excite the viewer.

 Audio is a vital component of any branding videos.
 Depending on what kind of video you are making, you can include narration, voice, music, or other sounds within a video.
 Choose your brand video music and/or narrator wisely.
 If your target audience is mostly men, then a male voice will enable a greater connection between your brand and your audience.